wxyhly-en/wxyhly-en.github.io/source/_posts/hh.md

 ## Applications of Hyperspherical Harmonics

 Finally, let's discuss some practical uses of hyperspherical harmonics.
-Like Fourier series and spherical harmonics, they form a complete orthogonal basis for functions on hyperspheres, allowing compression and storage of global illumination information in four-dimensional scene rendering through methods similar to 3D.
-For an explanation of the principles of 3D spherical harmonic lighting, see [this video course "GAMES202-High Quality Real-time Rendering"](https://www.bilibili.com/video/BV1YK4y1T7yY?p=6).
+Like Fourier series and spherical harmonics, they form a complete orthogonal basis for functions on hyperspheres, allowing compression and storage of global illumination information in 4D scene rendering through methods similar to 3D.
+For an explanation of the principles of 3D spherical harmonic lighting, see [this video course "GAMES202-High Quality Real-time Rendering"](https://www.bilibili.com/video/BV1YK4y1T7yY?p=6)(In Chinese).

-Additionally, while four-dimensional hyperspherical harmonics exceed our real three-dimensional space and seem impractical, when solving multi-quantum problems in the three-dimensional world, their wave functions exist in spaces with dimensions greater than three.
-This is where four-dimensional and higher hyperspherical harmonics become useful—see books like "Hyperspherical Harmonics and Their Physical Applications."
+Additionally, while 4D hyperspherical harmonics exceed our real 3D space and seem impractical, when solving multi-quantum problems in the 3D world, their wave functions exist in spaces with dimensions greater than three.
+This is where 4D and higher hyperspherical harmonics become useful—see books like "Hyperspherical Harmonics and Their Physical Applications."

 ## References
 [[1] Harmonic polynomials, hyperspherical harmonics, and atomic spectra](https://www.sciencedirect.com/science/article/pii/S0377042709001411#fd5)
 This paper describes constructing hyperspherical harmonics through harmonic polynomials and derives that the eigenvalue of the angular momentum squared operator in $d$ dimensions is $l(l+d-2)$, where $l$ is the angular quantum number.

 [[2] Hyperspherical harmonics with arbitrary arguments](https://arxiv.org/pdf/0807.2128)
-This paper describes hyperspherical harmonics in two four-dimensional polar coordinates and gives the correspondence between their quantum numbers.
+This paper describes hyperspherical harmonics in two 4D polar coordinates and gives the correspondence between their quantum numbers.

 [[3] Greg Egan.
 Symmetric Waves](https://www.gregegan.net/SCIENCE/SymmetricWaves/SymmetricWaves.html)
 Greg Egan's original website article.